RickCarlino/gemini-protocol-audio-reader/README.md

  * Make this an NPM package so people can use it via `npx`
  * Ability to export pages as MP3 to read stuff later.
  * Interactive mode so that the user can follow links / browse.
+ * Ability to use Google Cloud TTS instead of `espeak`
+ * Ability to use the library in a non-CLI context.

 # Comments Welcome